 Do Dogs Like Their Whiskers Touched?

 Because these hairs are so incredibly sensitive, take special care not to touch or brush one against its natural direction.
 To do so could be painful for your dog.
 Since these hairs are sensitive enough to detect wind flow patterns, you can imagine how painful it would be if you brushed them against their normal growth direction.
 You need to avoid rubbing them the wrong way.
 Just as your nerve-filled fingertips are more sensitive than other parts of your body, your dog’s vibrissae are ultrasensitive.
 Whiskers respond to minimal physical input.
-If you were to play with these hairs, even in jest, your dog might feel as though you pinched its face, and not in a good, pleasant way.
+If you were to play with these hairs, even in jest, your dog might feel as though you pinched its face and not in a good, pleasant way.

-What Happens If You Cut Dog’s Whiskers?
+What Happens If You Cut a Dog’s Whiskers?

 Given the importance of whiskers to dogs as a sensory input, usually, the only time you might fuss with them is if you plan to enter your pet in a dog show competition.
-However, once cut, the dog’s ability to evaluate and move around their surroundings diminishes.
+However, once cut, the dog’s ability to evaluate and move around its surroundings diminishes.
 Having cut whiskers can lead to some dogs becoming confused and disorientated, especially if the dog has poor eyesight.

 Just as on a dog’s muzzle, the whiskers under a dog’s chin are crucial for sensory information.
 Cutting or trimming these whiskers has the same impact on a dog as cutting or trimming other whiskers, which is a reduced ability to navigate around their surroundings.